LiUSemWeb/LINTEXT/README.md

 Currently under review as a demo at EKAW 2024.
 See also https://github.com/LiUSemWeb/entity-recontextualization.

 ## Running the system
-This is a fairly incomplete set of instructions to run the system; they will be improved shortly.
 To run the system, for now you will need to have Flutter and Python installed.
 After cloning, navigate to the root of the project.
 Build the web project using `flutter build web --web-renderer html`.